NeilBotelho/IRCish/README.md

 The project will be attempted using golang and websockets.

 ## Current progress
 Base of the server taken from my [basic golang server](https://github.com/NeilBotelho/basic-golang-server/).
+Resilliency added to server by setting timeouts for reads and writes.

 The plan is to use gorilla/websocket for websockets.